jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

   this way they can fix them
   before the security team reviews the scan results.

-- **Automation:**
+- **Automation in combination with manual pentesting:**
-  Successfully integrating security into the CI/CD pipelines, so that every change in the code is automatically scanned, and automatically creating issues/tickets or breaking the build
+  Successfully integrating security into the CI/CD pipelines, so that every change in the code is automatically scanned, inventoring code dependencies continuously and keeping them up to date, and automatically creating issues/tickets or breaking the build
   (whichever is the organization policy) in case a vulnerability is found.
+  And doing this continually
+  along with manual security testing.

+- **Security standards:**
+  Automating the use of security standards, evaluated and set by the security team, and continuously evaluating compliance and the integrity of the systems' physical components, network security and employee behavior.

+- ***Continuous* instead of *regular* security audits:**
+  Identifying the entire attack surface, and possible attack vectors for information systems, which is commonly a part of risk assessments and threat modeling.

+- **Continuous penetration tests:**
+  Having ethical hackers assess the security of your systems throughout the entire SDLC, as opposed to conducting *just regular* penetration tests that could allow a time window during which threat actors can get a way in.

 - **Break the build:**
   Preventing vulnerable code from reaching production and fixing it promptly, thus cutting remediation time by [up to about 30%](https://try.fluidattacks.com/state-of-attacks-2022/).

-- **Code dependencies audits:**
-  Inventoring code dependencies regularly and keeping them up to date.

-- **Security standards:**
-  Automating the use of security standards, evaluated and set by the security team, and regularly evaluating compliance and the integrity of the systems' physical components, network security and employee behavior.

-- **Threat modeling and risk assessments:**
-  Identifying the entire attack surface and possible attack vectors for information systems.

-- **Regular penetration tests:**
-  Having ethical hackers assess the security of your systems throughout the SDLC.

 And what are the phases of DevSecOps adoption?
 It's ideal